jamesyang124/play-with-category-theory/chapter9.md

 - `Ord`
 - `Enum`
 - `Bounded`
-- `Show`
-   Defines the function show, which converts a value into a string, and other related functions.
+- `Show` - defines the function show, which converts a value into a string, and other related functions.
 - `Read`

 The precise rules for deriving the relevant functions are given in the language report.